MobMonRob/SC3510_80/3D_icp/README.md

 The functions chosen are used for:

 1) Loading the “.pcd” files and removing any NaN points.
+2) Defining key values from the inputted robot positions.
-2) Initial aligning both clouds.
+3) Initial aligning both clouds.
 Including shifting, cropping, and position.
-(This is done in order to have the overlapping areas of both scans on top of each other)
+(This is done in order to have only the overlapping areas in hand)
-3) Finding the points normals and downsampling clouds using normal-space-sampling.
-(This method is chosen since it gives higher points concentration near edges and engravings, which is helpful when dealing with mostly flat surfaces)
+4) Finding the points normals and downsampling clouds using normal-space-sampling.
+(This method is chosen since it gives higher points concentration near edges and engravings, which is helpful in eliminating points of straight, unhelpful areas)
-4) Finding the downsampled normals and the correspondences between the two PointClouds.
-(This is important since the clouds have different numbers of points)
+5) Finding the normal-shooting correspondences between the two PointClouds.
+(This ensures not having any correspondences between straight and curved areas)
-5) Estimate the transfer function that aligns the clouds using the Singular-Value-Decomposition matrix factorization method.
+6) Estimating the aligning transfer function using the Singular-Value-Decomposition matrix factorization method.
 Note: Steps 3-5 are applied to the overlapped area to minimize computational effort and process time.
-6) Apply the transfer function on the original source cloud, and view it along with the target cloud to confirm the results.
+7) Applying the transfer function on the original and downsampled source clouds.
+8) Iterating steps 5-7 20 times using different parameters. (keeping in mind that the inital gap between source and target is reduced)
+9) Optional: Combining the now-aligned target and source clouds into one single cloud and saving it in a file.
+(Depending if there was a resultant cloud file name inputted)

 - Running Instructions:
 After downloading the 3D_icp directory, follow these steps:
-1) Run the cmake command with the source path set to where the cmake file is, and the build path set to out/build.
+1) Run the cmake command with the source path set to where the cmake file is, and the build path set to out/build. (adjust the path to find the pcl-1.12 in cmakelists.txt if needed)
 2) Add the 2 “.pcd” files to be aligned to the out/build directory, or use the example files provided.
-3) Call the executable using Terminal with specifying the names of the 2 “.pcd” files to be aligned.
-(Example: ./diy_icp pack1.pcd pack2.pcd).
+3) Call the executable using Terminal with specifying the names of the 2 “.pcd” files to be aligned, the desired registeration direction, x and y values of the scans, and optionally the name of the file to save the resultant sum cloud.
+- (x-dir Example: ./diy_icp pack1.pcd pack2.pcd x x0_target x1_target x0_source x1_source pack12.pcd),
+- (y-dir Example: ./diy_icp pack1.pcd pack2.pcd y y0_target y1_target y0_source y1_source pack12.pcd),
+- (xy-dir Example: ./diy_icp pack1.pcd pack2.pcd xy x0_target y0_target x1_target y1_target x0_source y0_source      x1_source y1_source pack12.pcd)
+- (yx-dir Example: ./diy_icp pack1.pcd pack2.pcd yx x0_target y0_target x1_target y1_target x0_source y0_source      x1_source y1_source pack12.pcd)

 **Functions Definition:**